ingonyama-zk/icicle/docs/docs/icicle/primitives/Sumcheck.md

 # Sumcheck API Documentation

 ## Overview
-Sumchek protocol is a protocol where a Prover prove to a Verifier that the sum of a multilinear polynomial, over the boolean hypercube, is a specific sum.
+Sumchek protocol is a protocol where a Prover proves to a Verifier that the sum of a multilinear polynomial, over the boolean hypercube, is a specific sum.

 For a polynomial $P$, with $n$ dimention $n$ the Prover is trying to prove that:
 $$